What is Qtile?

 Open command terminal

 Go to Applications and search for Command terminal.
 Open it and run the system update command.
-Shortcut to open Terminal on Ubuntu is CTRL+ALT+T.
+The shortcut to open Terminal on Ubuntu is CTRL+ALT+T.

 sudo apt update